 See Resolving tenancy disputes.

-Housing SA requires each tenant to read and sign a standard 'Conditions of Tenancy' form before moving into the home.
-This is a contract which binds both Housing SA and the tenant to observe a clearly stated set of responsibilities.
+The SA Housing Trust requires tenants to sign the lease agreement before moving into the home.
+This is a contract which binds both the SA Housing Trust and the tenant to observe a clearly stated set of responsibilities.

-For more information, see the Housing Trust policies on the South Australian Department of Human Services website, in particular the policy on probationary and fixed term lease agreements.
+For more information, see the SA Housing Trust policies, in particular the policy on probationary and fixed term lease agreements.

-Although Housing SA tenancies are not subject to all of the provisions of the Residential Tenancies Act 1995 (SA), the conditions of Housing SA tenancies are broadly consistent with those applying in private sector tenancies and, where possible, Housing SA complies with the spirit of the Act.
+Although SA Housing Trust tenancies are not subject to all of the provisions of the Residential Tenancies Act 1995 (SA), the conditions of SA Housing Trust tenancies are broadly consistent with those applying in private sector tenancies and, where possible, the SA Housing Trust complies with the spirit of the Act.
 See Which legislation appliesfor more information about the relevant residential tenancies provisions.

-Housing SA will normally carry out and pay for repairs resulting from fair wear and tear.
-It is important that tenants notify Housing SA as soon as any repair is needed.
+The SA Housing Trust will normally carry out and pay for repairs resulting from fair wear and tear.
+It is important that tenants notify the SA Housing Trust as soon as any repair is needed.

 Urgent repairs, such as a gas leak or burst water pipes, may be reported at any time by telephoning 131 288.

 Tenants may wallpaper interior walls, lay floor coverings and hang pictures.
 However, the tenant must repair any damage caused by doing these things.
 Trust officers are available to advise tenants on appropriate methods and materials.
-The tenant must have Housing SA's approval before making any additions or alterations to the premises.
+The tenant must have the SA Housing Trust's approval before making any additions or alterations to the premises.

-More information on maintenance and repairs is available from Housing SA, via the SA Gov- Maintenance of Public Housing website.
+More information on maintenance and repairs is available from the SA Housing Trust website.

-A tenant who has been living in their present home for at least three years can apply for a transfer to a vacant property.
-Housing SA may approve a Category 1 or 2 transfer where the tenant is at risk or has at least one tenancy issue (such as a need to be closer to medical supports) and where their current accommodation is unsuitable in the long term.
-See the Housing Trust policyon transfers on the South Australian Department of Human Services website.
+A tenant who has been living in their present home for at least 3 years can apply for a transfer to a vacant property.
+The SA Housing Trust may approve a Category 1 or 2 transfer where the tenant is at risk or has at least one tenancy issue (such as a need to be closer to medical supports) and where their current accommodation is unsuitable in the long term.
+See the SA Housing Trust policyon transfers on the website.

 Tenant exchanges

-Housing SA also operates a scheme through which approved tenants can exchange properties, but this will only be approved if the properties involved are appropriate to the needs of the exchanging tenants.
-Tenants approved for an exchange must also accept responsibility for a deposit for the new property and the costs of any necessary repairs on their present home that are not the result of wear and tear.
-See the Housing Trust policy on tenant exchange on the South Australian Department of Human Services website.
+The SA Housing Trust also operates a scheme through which approved tenants can exchange properties, but this will only be approved if the properties involved are appropriate to the needs of the exchanging tenants.
+See the SA Housing Trust policy on mutual exchange on the website.

 More information on relocation, transfer and tenant exchanges is available from Housing SA (see the SA Gov- Transfers and Relocations website.)